laravel/nova-docs/2.0/resources/fields.md

 Text::make('Name')->hideFromIndex()
 ```

-You may optionally pass a callback that returns a bool to following methods:
+You may optionally pass a callback that returns `true` to following methods:

 - `hideFromIndex`
 - `hideFromDetail`